Associate Professor Deidre Marjory Le Fevre

 - Liberal Arts Programme

-Supervision areas: Leadership, professional learning, educational change, emotions and learning, school effectiveness, and organisational change
+Supervision areas: Educational leadership, professional learning, educational change, emotions and learning, school effectiveness, organisational change, teacher leadership, middle leadership, complexity, adaptive expertise

 Preferred methodology: Mixed methods and qualitative.